Easter at Becketts Farm

 We are pleased to announce that our Easter event will be returning this year.

 Regrettably, due to government restrictions currently in place, there will be no chicks or birds at this year’s event.
+This includes hatching eggs.Β

 Easter is a special time of year here at Becketts Farm.
-Join us for a fun-filled event where you can meet our playful goats and their kids, calves, ewes, newly born lambs and more!
+Join us for a fun-filled event where you can meet our playful goats and their kids, ewes, newly born lambs and more!

-Opening times: 9.30am – 3.30pm each dayย
+Opening times: 9.30am – 3.30pm each dayΒ

 Our Farm Shop and Restaurant will be open daily throughout the event, with the Restaurant serving their delicious children’s menu and a range of tempting takeaway options at our Sandwich Bar and Hot Food counters.
 If you are planning on visiting our Restaurant during the Easter event, we would advise booking your table in advance to avoid disappointment.
 You can book a table online here.